The Investment Treaty Arbitration Review: Challenging Arbitrators in Investment Treaty Arbitration

 Unlike in arbitrations governed under the UNCITRAL rules, which tend to apply the IBA Guidelines on Conflicts, there are still many ICSID disputes that do not take heed of the IBA Guidelines, especially over the issue of repeat appointments of arbitrators by the same party or same law firm.

 There have been a few powerful articles that have criticised the current rules allowing for repeat party appointments of arbitrators within the ICSID system.
-The repeated appointment of arbitrators to ICSID arbitrations by the same law firm or similar state entities continue to be a rather controversial topic.
+The repeated appointment of arbitrators to ICSID arbitrations by the same law firm or similar state entities continues to be a rather controversial topic.
 This has occurred in a number of ICSID tribunals, including those in Tidewater Inc v.
 Venezuela12 and Universal Compression v.
 Venezuela,13 which have decided to adopt a position that repeat appointments do not, in themselves, necessarily affect an arbitrator's independence or impartiality.
 Those ICSID decisions held that each case would turn on its own facts and that one requires an objective evaluation of the economic significance of the party appointments to the arbitrator.
 In Tidewater Inc v.
 Venezuela, the two remaining members of the tribunal (Professor McLachlan and Dr Rigo) decided that while Section 3.1.3 of the 2004 IBA Guidelines (predecessor of the 2014 revision) did lay down such guidelines, they questioned whether 'multiple appointments to arbitral tribunals may impugn the independence or impartiality of an arbitrator is a matter of substance, not of mere mathematical calculation'.
 The two remaining tribunal members also decided that the 'starting point is that multiple appointments as arbitrator by the same party in unrelated cases are neutral, since in each case the arbitrator exercises the same independent arbitral function'.

 Similarly, in Universal Compression v.
 Venezuela, the Chairman of the Administrative Council rejected a challenge against Professor Stern that was based on her multiple appointments by Venezuela.
 The decision was that there was 'no objective fact' to suggest her independence or impartiality would be manifestly impacted by her multiple appointments by the same party.